 Becoming a widow is something that few expect and nobody can truly prepare for.
 Especially if the loss was sudden, you may not know where to start.
 In this practical guide, learn about financial planning for widows and gain the tools you need to deal with all the unexpected decisions confronting you.

-Before we get started, we are financial advisors in Utah.
-We’ve written the following blogs about financial tips for widows that you may enjoy:
+Before we get started, we are financial advisors for widows.
+We’ve written other blogs on this topic which you can read below.

 After the death of a spouse, financial planning should be focused on helping a woman transition to a new era of financial strength following the loss of a spouse.

 Some of the financial challenges a widow may face include: